ChristianBega/Note-taker/README.md

 ## Features

-Below is a code example of one of the express.js routes
+Below is a code example of one of the express.js routes.

 ```
 router.post("/notes", (req, res) => {